cccbr/runningatower/content/docs/buildingateam/planning/index.md

 Placing bands may:
 - Cut out delays caused by ringers hanging back when ringers are asked to ‘catch-hold for …’.
-- Pre-empt the need to remove that ringer who thinks they can ring it.
+- Pre-empt the need to remove a ringer who thinks they can ring it.
-- Overcome the hesitancy of better ringers not to ring too often and appear greedy.
+- Overcome the hesitancy of better ringers to not ring too often and appear greedy.
 This may allow an extra touch or two.

 Announcing the next two touches, together with the bells the ‘target’ ringers are to ring, may speed things up.
 (Note, for some bands speeding things up may be a bad idea, they may be there as much for social as ringing reasons.
-Assuming the aim is to improve the ringing, it may need a gentle nudge in that direction rather than go full throttle into fast paced sessions.)
+Assuming the aim is to improve the ringing, use a gentle nudge in that direction rather than go full throttle into fast paced sessions.)

 ## Nominate a conductor